 Howard asked Peter what his first bands were.
 "Little Ravens at school, that was a three-piece, then the True Beats, a Shadows sound-alike, I was about 10 or 11 then."
 At age 14, Peter joined the band the Preachers and soon got his first taste of success when the group was selected to perform on the TV series "Ready Steady Go."
 It didn't hurt that Rolling Stones bassist Bill Wyman "produced and managed us," he told Howard.

 Frampton said he is very aware of how lucky he was to be an aspiring musician at that time: "My son is 27, phenomenal singer-guitar player, and this is probably the worst time to start a career in music.
 How do you make a record and pay for it?"

-On His Childhood Friendship with David Bowie
+On His Childhood Friendship With David Bowie

-Peter not only attended school with David Jones (later Bowie), but was also very close friends with the late great musician. "[Bowie] and George Underwood, who did a bunch of his covers, were in my father's art class for three years."
+Peter not only attended school with David Jones (later Bowie), but was also very close friends with the late, great musician. "[Bowie] and George Underwood, who did a bunch of his covers, were in my father's art class for three years."

 According to Peter, David was a normal kid, and a great actor at the time.
 "I didn't know greatness at that point apart from the fact that when I went to the school on a weekend before I was actually going to the school, my father had to go to this event, and it was this outdoor fair kind of thing, and David was playing sax and singing with the Conrads on the school steps, and I said, 'He's doing what I want to do.'"

-Howard speculated that while some, like Bowie, get into music to be stars, others do it just because they burn to play, and Peter seemed to be in the latter category.
+Howard speculated that while some, like Bowie, get into music to be stars, others do it just because they yearn to play, and Peter seemed to be in the latter category.
 "I just wanted to play guitar," Peter agreed.